Drug Evaluation Committee 2009-02 Confirmation of Clinical Trial Completion by Clinical Trial Review Committee

 Question

-I am in charge of the secretariat of the IRB, which is operating only one case, and will soon be submitting a report on the completion (discontinuation or suspension) of a clinical trial.
-When a clinical trial termination (discontinuation or suspension) report is submitted by the head of the site to the IRB chairperson, it is often reported to the IRB members at the most recent meeting of the main review.
+I am in charge of the secretariat of the IRB, which is operating only one case, and a report on the termination (suspension) of a clinical trial is scheduled to be submitted soon.
+When the IRB Chairperson receives the report from the head of the investigational site, it is usually reported to the IRB members at the most recent meeting of the IRB.

-I believe the following methods are possible, but I would like to know your opinion on whether or not the following (1) through (3) should be taken.
+I believe the following methods are possible, but I would like to know your opinion on whether or not the following (1) through (3) are acceptable.
 Please let us know if there is any other way to handle the situation.

 1. Although there is no plan to hold a meeting in the near future, there is a possibility that a meeting will be held in 2-3 months, and the end of the clinical trial will be reported at the main review.
 In this case, how many months after the submission of the termination report can we report the termination to the IRB?